Two-Edged Sword

 4. Learn to be content in whatever circumstances you are in.

-Let us all strive to appear wise by keeping silent.
-Let our words be kind and patient.
+Strive to appear wise by keeping silent.

 Personal commitment: To open my mouth with wisdom and healing.
 “Based on what I have learned from God’s Word, I commit to remain patient, to wait before I answer, and to speak kindly.”